Skip to content

 -p Target port

---flood Send packets as fast as possible (no reply wait)
+--flood Send packets as fast as possible without waiting for replies

 Execution Behaviour

-Each attack phase is launched in the background and killed via its PID after the timeout elapses.
-This allows the parent shell to call wait and reap the child process cleanly.
+Each phase is launched in the background and terminated via its PID after the timeout elapses.
+SIGINT (-2) is used rather than SIGTERM so hping3 can exit gracefully and print statistics.
+The parent shell calls wait to reap the child process cleanly.

 Do not interrupt manually

-Using Ctrl + C during execution will exit the calling shell before the child process is reaped, which may leave behind zombie processes.
+Using Ctrl+C while the script is running exits the calling shell before the background child is reaped, which may leave a zombie hping3 process inside the container.

 flowchart LR